Skip to content

 Recce Cloud is currently in private alpha and scheduled for general availability later this year.
 Sign up to the Recce newsletter to be notified, or email product@datarecce.io to join our design partnership program for early access.

 GitHub Codespaces is a development environment provided by GitHub that allows developers to have identical and isolated environments for development.
 The GitHub Codespaces uses VS Code Server technology.
-We can launch it from a GitHub pull request page, and once it is started, the Recce server will run and port forwarding will be set up.
+We can launch it from a GitHub pull request page, and once it is started, the Recce instance will run and port forwarding will be set up.

 Setup Recce Cloud in GitHub Codespaces